top of page

 We used note pickups to reveal bits and pieces of the worldbuilding and story: things like posters or letters written from the battlefield.

 Cutting the narrative fat to focus on a core few characters allowed us to dial in on the emotional beats and storytelling.
-Scoping down made the narrative design that much more effective.
+Scoping down made the narrative design that much more effective and evoked emotional responses from players.

 Level Design